gbif/data-blog/content/post/2024-02-06-working-with-extinct-species-on-gbif/index.en.md

 * Trilobites (TRL) https://www.catalogueoflife.org/data/taxon/TRL
 * Birds (V2) https://www.catalogueoflife.org/data/taxon/V2

 When using the `isExtinct` term, one should keep in mind that the coverage and reliability of this term can vary between taxonomic groups and COL source datasets.
+This basic fact also explains why the `isExtinct` term is not more visible on the GBIF web portal.

+> `isExtinct` on GBIF is only updated when the GBIF backbone is updated, so source datasets may be more up-to-date or disagree with the output of the GBIF API.

 [checklistbank API docs](https://github.com/CatalogueOfLife/backend/blob/master/API.md)